Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Other applications, examples and related results

 \item For any directed edge $e$ with end point $v$ there is an injective group homomorphism $G_e\map G_v$.
 (These homomorphisms will be referred to as {\em incidence homomorphisms}.) \end{itemize} A graph of groups $(\G, \Y)$ is called a {\em graph of hyperbolic groups with qi embedded condition}, after \cite{BF}, if all the vertex groups and the edge groups are hyperbolic and the incidence homomorphisms are qi embeddings. \end{defn} Next we recall the definition of the fundamental group of a graph of (hyperbolic) groups and how one may obtain a tree of spaces from a graph of groups.

 {\bf Construction of trees of spaces from graphs of groups.}\\ Suppose we have a graph of hyperbolic groups $(\G, \Y)$ with qi embedded condition as above with a choice of an orientation on $\Y$.
-It is a standard fact that hyperbolic groups are finitely presented and thus one may choose, for each vertex group $G_v$, a finite simplicial complex $Z_v$ and for each edge group $G_e$, a finite simplicial complex $Z_e$ along with simplicial maps $\phi_{e,v}: Z_e\map Z_v$ which induces the given incidence homomorphism $G_e\map G_v$ in the level of fundamental groups.
+It is a standard fact that hyperbolic groups are finitely presented and thus one may choose, for each vertex group $G_v$, a finite simplicial complex $Z_v$ and for each edge group $G_e$, a finite simplicial complex $Z_e$ (such that both $Z_v$ and $Z_e$ have single $0$-cell) along with simplicial maps $\phi_{e,v}: Z_e\map Z_v$ which induces the given incidence homomorphism $G_e\map G_v$ at the level of fundamental groups.
 Then from these one constructs a {\em graph of space} (see \cite{scott-wall}, \cite{BF}) $g: Z\map \Y$ where

 where one glues $Z_e\times \{0\}$ to $Z_u$ and $Z_e\times \{1\}$ to $Z_v$, if $e$ joins $u$ and $v$, using the maps $\phi_{e,u}$ and $\phi_{e,v}$ respectively.
-The map $Z\map \Y$ is obtained by collapsing $Z_e\times \{t\}$, $t\in (0,1)$ and $Z_v$'s to points.
+The map $g:Z\map \Y$ is obtained by collapsing $Z_e\times \{t\}$, $t\in (0,1)$ and $Z_v$'s to points.
 The fundamental group of $Z$ is called the {\bf fundamental group of $(\G, \Y)$} which is known to be independent of the choices of spaces $Z_v$'s and $Z_e$'s and the maps $\phi_{e,v}$'s.
 It is denoted by $\pi_1(\G,\Y)$.

 Let $p:\tilde{Z}\map Z$ be the universal cover.
-If one collapses the connected components of the inverse images of points of $\Y$ under $f=g\circ p:\tilde{Z}\map \Y$, say, then obtains the {\em Bass--Serre tree} $\T$ of $(\G, \Y)$ and the quotient map $\pi: \tilde{Z}\map \T$ is a $\pi_1(\G,\Y)$-equivariant map and is a tree of hyperbolic spaces.
+If one collapses the connected components of the inverse images of points of $\Y$ under $f=g\circ p:\tilde{Z}\map \Y$, say, then obtains the {\em Bass--Serre tree} $\T$ of $(\G, \Y)$ such that the quotient map $\pi: \tilde{Z}\map \T$ is a $\pi_1(\G,\Y)$-equivariant map and is a tree of hyperbolic spaces.
 It is easy to verify that the vertex spaces are uniformly quasiisometric to the vertex groups and the edge spaces are uniformly quasiisometric to the edge groups and that the qi embedded condition is satisfied.
 For {\em graph model} of this tree of spaces one is referred to \cite[Section 3]{ps-conical}.

-{\bf Subgraphs of subgroups of graphs of groups.}\\ There is a more general notion of morphisms of graphs groups to which our result can be applied.
+{\bf Subgraphs of subgroups of graphs of groups.}\\ There is a more general notion of morphisms of graphs of groups to which our result can be applied.
 But for the ease of the exposition we shall discuss only subgraphs of subgroups of graphs of groups.